architech-boards/WIFIxpresso/source/quick.rst

 * A pc/laptop with Windows operating system and a WiFi device

-* 2 female strip (1x20) to soldier in LPCXpresso Board
+* 2 male strip (1x20) to soldier in LPCXpresso Board

 |
 | Optionally (for :ref:`passthrough`)